Flotomate/product_docs/source/asset-management/manage-software-license/compliance-settings.rst

 umbrella term compliance management.
 Compliance Management tries to enforce the pre-agreed upon conditions related to the usage of a Software.

-Flotomate tracks all the Software that are installed on various Hardware Assets, and the process helps in compliance management.
-Currently, Flotomate supports the generation of notifications upon nine types of compliance related violations.
+Motadata tracks all the Software that are installed on various Hardware Assets, and the process helps in compliance management.
+Currently, Motadata supports the generation of notifications upon nine types of compliance related violations.

-There is a separate thread in Flotomate that checks all Licensed Software and their installation instances against specified parameters;
+There is a separate thread in Motadata that checks all Licensed Software and their installation instances against specified parameters;
 those parameters are as follows: